Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 The 1996 Education Act requires maintained schools and academy sixth forms to provide free meals to disadvantaged students who are aged over 16.
 In the 2014 to 2015 academic year this requirement was extended to disadvantaged students following FE courses at the range of FE funded institutions.
 Funding agreements place a legal duty on institutions to comply with this requirement.

 Institutions must make a free meal available for all eligible students for each day the student attends their study programme, where this is appropriate.

 Institutions receive funding at a rate equivalent to £2.41 per student per meal.

-Where institutions receive both a free meals in further education and a 16 to 19 Bursary Fund discretionary bursary allocation, they may use the funding as a single allocation.
+Where institutions receive funding for both free meals in further education and 16 to 19 Bursary Fund discretionary bursary, they may use the funding as a single allocation.

-All students already receiving free meals on or after 1 April 2018 continue to be eligible to receive free meals whilst Universal Credit continues to roll out.
-This protection applies to students who were eligible for free schools meals (FSM) prior to moving into further education provision.
-Institutions should continue to provide these students with free meals until the end of the Universal Credit rollout period.
+Transitional protections continue to apply.
+The protection means that all students already receiving free meals on or after 1 April 2018 continue to be eligible to receive free meals whilst Universal Credit (UC) continues to roll out.
+This also applies to students who were eligible for free school meals (FSM) prior to moving into further education provision.

 Eligibility for free meals

 Students must be enrolled in further education provision funded via ESFA to be eligible for a free meal.
 Eligible institutions are: